Juan Ladrillero: Exploration of southern Chile

 Tribute for Juan Ladrillero, Puerto Natales (Chile).

 At end of 1557 the governor general of Chile, Don García Hurtado de Mendoza, placed Ladrillero in command of an expedition "to discover, explore and take formal possession of all the country from Valdivia south, and through the Strait of Magellan."
 On 17 November, with the ships San Luis and San Sebastián, and the bergantine San Salvador, he sailed from Concepción, Chile.
 On 9 December, Ladrillero, in the San Luis, was separated from the other two vessels under Francisco de Cortés Hojea—who would explore the Chilean fjords and sounds to the southward independently (by themselves).

+From this expedition we have two journals.
+The first is from captain Ladrillero himself, the other was written by Miguel de Goicueta, the expedition´s notary, but was entrusted by Cortés de Ojeda.

 Ladrillero spent the month of January 1558 exploring the intricate coastline of southern Chile.
 After calling at the place he named "Bahia de San Lazáro" (now known as Nelson Strait, at 51° 30’ S) and passing the western entrance of the Strait of Magellan, he sailed along Desolación Island, past Santa Inés Island and entered the Barbara Channel (aka Canal Santa Barbara), which connects to the strait.
 From 22 March to 22 July he stayed in a harbor he named "Nuestra Señora de los Remedios" and which he locates at around latitude 53° 30’ S; probably the harbor now named Sea Shell.

+He also explored the Gulf of Penas (western Patagonia´s shore), named as "Ensenada Alcachofada" (Artichoke´s cove).
+The entered to the Patagonia´s fjords and channels via Fallos Channel.

 He probably entered the strait near the end of July; by 9 August he had reached Cape Virgenes.
 He ventured up several channels, only to find them dead ends.
 Landing at Punta de San Gregorio, he took formal possession of the region for Spain.
 Only one of his names from this voyage survives today: Bahia Posesión.
 He spent less than a day in the South Atlantic before turning back, probably not reaching the western entrance before early March 1559.
 After a stormy passage, he made Valdivia.